FSX/momoko/docs/tutorial.rst

 The principle
 -------------
-All of the :py:meth:`~momoko.Pool` and :py:meth:`~momoko.Connection` methods return _futures.
-There are some notable exceptions like :py:meth:`~momoko.Pool.close` - make sure to consule API documentation for the details.
+Almost every method of :py:meth:`~momoko.Pool` and :py:meth:`~momoko.Connection` returns a `future`_.
+There are some notable exceptions, like :py:meth:`~momoko.Pool.close`; be sure to consult API documentation for the details.

 These future objects can be simply ``yield``-ed in Tornado methods decorated with ``gen.coroutine``.
 For SQL execution related methods these futures resolve to corresponding cursor objects.